 Regional Transportation Planning Organization (RTPO)

-OVRDC Long Range Transportation Plan
+OVRDC 2040 Long Range Transportation Plan

-The RTPO was created by ODOT in effort of planning robust regional transportation system.
+The Regional Transportation Planning Organization (RTPO) program was created by ODOT to plan a robust regional transportation system.
 The resulting RTPO’s Comprehensive Transportation Plan provides an opportunity to coordinate economic and community development with transportation planning efforts and to enhance regional cooperation and communication.
-Click the menu below to view the Long Range Transportation Plan (LRTP).

 Click the menu below to view the 2040 Long Range Transportation Plan (LRTP).